Prompt to Pwn: Automated Exploit Generation for Smart Contracts

 \section{Conclusion}

-We present \textsc{ReX} to demonstrate that SOTA LLMs, especially Gemini 2.5 Pro and GPT-4.1, can effectively generate automated exploits for vulnerable smart contracts by synthesizing valid PoC artifacts.
-We find that exploit success is driven primarily by the model’s reasoning and code generation abilities, not by contract size or complexity.
-We provide our suggested defense modifications.
-We also contribute the first curated dataset of real-world PoC exploits to the public.
+We present \textsc{ReX} as the first systematic empirical study of how current frontier LLMs synthesize validated exploit PoCs for vulnerable smart contracts under a unified evaluation pipeline.
+Our results show meaningful capability on single-contract vulnerabilities, but clear weakness on cross-contract and economically richer DeFi exploits.
+We find that exploit success is driven primarily by the model’s reasoning and code generation abilities, not by contract size or complexity, and that the proposed hardening techniques mainly raise the cost of LLM-based analysis rather than remove the underlying bug.